cockroachdb/docs/CONTRIBUTING.md

 #### Allowed Hashes

-In a page's front-matter, you can specify a list of allowed hashes that don't correspond to a section heading on the page.
+In a page's front-matter, you can specify a list of allowed hashes that do not correspond to a section heading on the page.
 This is currently used for pages with JavaScript toggle buttons, where the toggle to activate by default can be specified in the URL hash.
 If you attempt to link to, for example, `page-with-toggles.html#toggle-id` without